DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Experiments

-We apply \methodname\xspace to DreamBooth~\cite{ruiz2023dreambooth} to show that it can be used not only with plain text-to-image diffusion models in \cref{fig: dreambooth}.
-Specifically, we train DreamBooth on FLUX.1 Dev using LoRA, with an inference step of 10.
+\textbf{\methodname\xspace on DreamBooth}.
+In addition to T2I base models, \methodname\xspace could also benefit downstream tasks where artifacts occur.
+In \cref{fig: dreambooth}, we verified its effectiveness on customized generation.
+Specifically, we train DreamBooth~\cite{ruiz2023dreambooth} on FLUX.1 Dev, with an inference step of 10.
 Then we further optimize these LoRA layers using \methodname\xspace based on the instance prompt (\textit{e.g.}, ``A [v] man") and class prompts (\textit{e.g.}, ``A man sits in the park").
 Afterward, we evaluate various prompts describing the instance (\textit{e.g.}, ``A [v] man eats hamburgers").
-Results show that treating DreamBooth successfully reduces artifacts on unseen prompts without affecting the learned representation of the instance in DreamBooth.
+Results show that treating DreamBooth successfully reduces artifacts on unseen prompts while preserving the identity.